 Piccadilly Salon opened its doors in the heart of Saanich during the Summer of 2014.
-We want to give a BIG thank you to all of our clients who have continued to support our business for the past six years and also give a warm welcome to any new clients.
+We want to give a BIG thank you to all of our clients who have continued to support our business for the past eight years and also give a warm welcome to any new clients.
 Growing a business within this community has fostered so many wonderful relationships and for that we are truly grateful!

 We hold ourselves to a high standard here at Piccadilly, we strive to give exceptional customer service along side strong technical and artistic work.
 We take pride in conducting ourselves with the most professional standards possible while still retaining a personal connection to our clients.

 Our mission is to help our clients look and feel their absolute best.
 We take the time to actively listen and communicate with you about your own vision and expectations while also bringing forth our creative perspective.
 We are passionate about expending our best possible work with every single client on each and every appointment.

 To go alongside this mission is a commitment to conduct our work in a way that is respectful to our planet.
 We recognize the importance of sustainability and are passionate about taking the required steps to be and remain environmentally responsible.